 So, politicians, rescue crews, mountaineers and others are debating once again whether to require such climbers to carry locator beacons.

-The recent rescue mission has raised the question, "When are you going to stop the carnage on Mount Hood?" said Jim Bernard, a commissioner in Clackamas County on the south side of the mountain.
+The recent rescue mission has raised the question, "When are you going to stop the carnage on Mount Hood?" said Jim Bender, a commissioner in Clackamas County on the south side of the mountain.

-"People are dying for no reason," said Bernard, a longtime climber who said he had been up Mount Hood several times.
+"People are dying for no reason," said Bender, a longtime climber who said he had been up Mount Hood several times.
 "We need to find a way to protect them and we need to find a way to protect the people's resources."

 A bill to require Mount Hood climbers to carry beacons on winter expeditions failed in the Oregon Legislature in 2007.
-Bernard hopes the Legislature will revisit the question, or the state's congressional delegation will take an interest.
+Bender hopes the Legislature will revisit the question, or the state's congressional delegation will take an interest.

 He said the county commission will take another stab at a requirement that climbers carry locator beacons.
 Commissioners have previously run into a restriction on the kind of agreements they could make with the U.S. Forest Service, which manages the mountain.